davidruvolo51/shinytutorials/src/pages/tutorials/responsive-tables/index.md

 Both tables are use the same data and use html and css to develop.
 The format changes only when size of the browser is smaller than a predefined breakpoint.
 In this tutorial and in the example application, we will learn how to create this table for use in a shiny application.

+Originally, this example application was built to solve an issue in another project.
+However, it was further developed in response to the following R community [post](https://community.rstudio.com/t/create-accessible-html-tables-in-rstudio/46831).

 <span id="work" />

 ## How does this shiny app work?